georgiee/coding-for-kids/slides.md

 ---
 ^ Don't forget you can always start teaching your family at home

-^ and also make your designers happy by teaching them a bit about coding.
+^ or make your office happy by teaching people a bit about coding.

 ## [fit] Home
 ## &